xtuml/mc/doc/notes/4_cds_instdump_ant.md

 distributed in the model and thus separated from related action language bodies allocated to other classes.

 Functions have a more direct mapping to a set of RSL archetype files.
 They are easier to see and edit in the xtUML Editor.
+It should not be difficult to reallocate the functions to operations in the future.

+We will start with OAL functions with very close mapping to the RSL.

 6.1 File Naming